GlPortal/glPortal/README.md

 > you have to create your own maps.
 > A basic *playable version* can be found on [moddb](http://www.moddb.com/games/glportal).

-GlPortal is an Open Source sci-fi fps puzzle-platformer with realistic physic simulation.
+GlPortal is an Open Source sci-fi first person puzzle-platformer with realistic physic simulation.
 It runs on all modern operating systems including GNU/Linux, Mac and Windows.
 You can find the website at http://glportal.de .